LinuxForHealth/FHIR/operation/fhir-operation-erase/README.md

 **Implementation Considerations**

 1. Resources which are created incorrectly, should be $erased, rather than updated.
 For instance, a resource incorrectly identified with MRN1 which should be MRN2.
 However, deleting the offending version is possible once the offending version is NOT the latest version.
-2. When execution a version on the Instance, erase removes all versions of a Resource to maintain the integrity of the datastore.
+2. When executing on the Instance, erase removes all versions of a Resource to maintain the integrity of the datastore.
 When executing on the Instance and the version, erase removes the specific version.
 3. The Audit Record that is generated includes a patient specific id and reason for the deleted record that is added to the Audit Record.
 4. While not preferred, the UUID may be reused, however any dangling references may reference the new resource improperly.
 5. Bundles, both Batch and Transaction types, are supported.